yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 Snapshot metrics are not exposed unless a snapshot operation is active, or if a snapshot has occurred since the last connector start.

-The following table lists the shapshot metrics that are available.
+The following table lists the snapshot metrics that are available.

 | Attributes | Type | Description |
 | :--------- | :--- | :---------- |